Ladies and gentlemen, welcome on board.

-Ever wondered why American Airlines has less olives in their salads than other airlines?
-Perhaps you’ve pondered how much the most expensive plane ticket in the world costs?
-Want to know which airline is the largest purchaser of caviar, or who became the first to operate an all jet fleet?
+Ever wondered why the cabin lights get dimmed for take off and landing when it’s dark?
+Perhaps you’ve pondered how expensive is the most expensive plane ticket in the world?
+Want to know how many parts make up the iconic Boeing 747?
+Or who became the first airline to operate an all jet fleet?

 1) You have a 96% chance of surviving a plane crash.
-The odds go up even more if you’re nice to your crew.
+The odds improve significantly if you’re nice to your cabin crew.

 4) Stewardess is the longest word in the English language typed with just the left hand.

 5) KLM is the worlds’ oldest airline, established in 1919.
 It’s first flight between Amsterdam and London took place on 17th May 1920.

 6) In 1987 American Airlines saved $40,000 by removing one olive from each salad served in first class.

 7) Air travel is the second safest form or transportation.
 Only the elevator/escalator is safer, although it would take quite some time to travel 1,000 miles on an escalator.

 8) More than 80% of the population suffer from some form of ‘aerophobia’ or fear of flying.